Mobile Impurity in a Two-Leg Bosonic Ladder: Numerical solution

 In the top panel of the Fig.~\ref{fig:lifetime}, we plot the inverse of life time $1/\tau(p)$ in the symmetric mode of the impurity, defined in eq. (\ref{eq:life_time}) of the QP as function of $\text{p}$ for interaction $U=1, t_{\perp\text{imp}}=3$.
 As can be expected $1/\tau(p)$ increases with increasing $\text{p}$.

-In Fig.~\ref{fig:2fig3}, we have shown $|G_a(p,t)|$ on semi-log and log-log scales, we find that the $|G_a(p,t)|$ always decays as exponentially for all momenta, and the impurity in the anti-symmetric band always behaves like a QP.
+In Fig.~\ref{fig:2fig3}, we have shown $|G_a(p,t)|$ on semi-log and log-log scales, we find that the $|G_a(p,t)|$ decays exponentially for all momenta at large $t_{\perp imp}=3.0$, and the impurity in the antisymmetric mode behaves like a QP.
 In the bottom panel of the Fig.~\ref{fig:lifetime}, we have shown the inverse lifetime as a function $p$, it shows a non-monotonic behavior but overall increases with increasing $p$.